 As expected, the road was not much of an improvement but it did lack the fiendish wet mud of the western side which was appreciated.
 It became a little frustrating but I knew it wouldn’t last.
 The feeling of tarmac under the rubber was blissful.
 One more night in my tent then I would be Tbilisi with a friend, have a shower and relax.

-As I neared 4,000 miles on my trip, I was making quick progress to Tbilisi.
+As I neared 6,000km on this trip, I was making quick progress to Tbilisi.
 The image of a bed and the peculiar draw of being able to type and jot down my thoughts was a huge motivation.
 I am hugely grateful to Lauren for hosting me as well.
 A friend from Sandhurst, she’s posted here and a familiar face without the small talk to strangers is something that is, and will continue to be, a great pleasure.

 Lauren told me before arriving, “Just be careful.
 I have never seen a cyclist in Tbilisi before.”